paalskjetne/user-docs/docs/source/apps/registration.md

 ![Registration output](../_static/img/app_registration/registration_output.png)

-In the case that you have developed the application following a setup similar to the aforementioned dummy app, the `client_id` and `client_secret` should be used when you start your application server to enable the Single Sing On mechanism via the MarketPlace platform.
+In the case that you have developed the application following a setup similar to the aforementioned get-started app, the `client_id` and `client_secret` should be used when you start your application server to enable the Single Sing On mechanism via the MarketPlace platform.

 Next, a platform admin should approve the registration.
 In the meantime, make sure that your application server is running and can be reached.

 ## 3. Link application

-Once the application has been approved, it will be available for linking in the "_Link to a web application_" section.
+Once the application has been approved, it will be available for linking in the _Link_ section of the admin console.

 ![Link the application](../_static/img/app_registration/link_app.png)

-Now the application information (client ID and capabilities) should be available in the "_Dashboard_".
+Now the application information (client ID and capabilities) should be available in the _Summary_.

 ![Application Dashboard](../_static/img/app_registration/app_info.png)

-To be able to use the application, one of the products should be purchased on the "_Pricing plans_" section.
+To be able to use the application, one of the products should be purchased on the _Pricing plans_ section.

 ![Purchasing a product](../_static/img/app_registration/pricing.png)

 ## 4. Test application

-You can directly test the communication with the newly registered application via MarketPlace on the "_Swagger viewer_".
+You can directly test the communication with the newly registered application via MarketPlace on the _Swagger viewer_.
 The endpoints shown there are directly generated based on the uploaded openAPI file.

 ![Swagger view](../_static/img/app_registration/swagger.png)